This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-You will be taken to a recovery room.
-There, caregivers will watch you closely until the anesthesia wears off.
-Do not get out of bed until your caregiver says it is OK.
-If you are staying in the hospital, you will be taken back to your room.
-You may be allowed to go home after your surgery if you are not having any problems.
+You will be taken to a room to rest until you are fully awake.
+Caregivers will monitor you closely for any problems.
+Do not get out of bed until your caregiver says it is okay.
+When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
 A bandage will cover the staples or stitches closing the incisions in your abdomen.

 - You have questions or concerns about your surgery.

 You may bleed more than expected, have trouble breathing, or get an infection.
 Blood vessels or organs such as your bowel or bladder could be injured during surgery.
 Although pregnancy is unlikely after a tubal ligation, there is still a small chance that you may get pregnant.
 If pregnancy does occur, there is an increased risk for an ectopic pregnancy (tubal pregnancy).
 A tubal ligation can be reversed, but it does not mean you will be able to get pregnant again.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.